Frequently Asked Questions

 What do you recommend if my controller won't turn OFF?

-1. If your switch is being activated, ensure that wires do not push against the switch or relay.
+1. If your switch is activated, ensure that wires do not push against the switch or relay.
 Check that wires leading to the switch are not pulled out.

 2. Your controller may be improperly wired.
 Check the Electrical Circuit and Connection Diagram and make sure that the input wires are not wired directly to load.

 3. A switch adjustment may be needed for proper automatic operation.
-Make the needed switch point adjustment as outlined in last question on AUTO MODE.
+Make the needed switch point adjustment as outlined in the last question on AUTO MODE.
 (See below)

 4. The switch knob may not be in the OFF position.
 Be sure to turn the Auto-Off-On switch to OFF.